EberlyODL/phys010sjv11/week_15_cosmology_the_dark_world.md

 * LOCos03: discuss dark energy, why we think it exists in the Universe and what it could be

-1. Explain Olbers' paradox and its resolution.
-2. Differentiate luminous matter from dark matter.
-4. Explain what the images of the bullet cluster shows.

 News Article
 ------------